-Pediatric Preclinical Testing Program
+Pediatric Preclinical Testing Consortium

-The program is based on a substantial body of data showing that appropriate childhood cancer preclinical in vivo models can recapitulate the anti-tumor activity of known effective agents and can prospectively identify novel agents subsequently shown to have clinical activity against specific cancers of children and adolescents.
-By facilitating development of a more reliable pediatric new agent prioritization process, the Pediatric Preclinical Testing Program will contribute to the goal of identifying more effective treatments for children with cancer.
+The consortium is based on a substantial body of data showing that appropriate childhood cancer preclinical in vivo models can recapitulate the anti-tumor activity of known effective agents and can prospectively identify novel agents subsequently shown to have clinical activity against specific cancers of children and adolescents.
+By facilitating development of a more reliable pediatric new agent prioritization process, the Pediatric Preclinical Testing Consortium will contribute to the goal of identifying more effective treatments for children with cancer.

 PPTP Principal Investigators